Rapid Strep Test

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 Overview of streptococcal throat infection

 The incidence of sore throats (pharyngitis) varies with season, age of the patient, and geographic area.
 Sore throats can be caused by infection from either viruses or bacteria.
 Less than one-third of all pharyngitis is bacterial, the most common bacteria being Group A streptococcus (GAS).
-Children 5 years to 15 years of age are the most common age group affected.
-Infection is most likely during the winter/early spring season.
-This is most likely due in part to the seasonal variation of Strep bacteria concentration in the community as well as the higher likelihood of close proximity due to either weather conditions and/or school attendance during winter months.
+Children 5 years to 15 years of age are the most common age group infected by group A strep.
+Infection is most common during the winter/early spring season.
+This is likely due in part to the seasonal variation of strep bacteria concentration in the community as well as the higher likelihood of close proximity of individuals due to either weather conditions and/or school attendance during winter months.